Encouraging Intra-Class Diversity Through a Reverse Contrastive Loss for Better Single-Source Domain Generalization

-The issue of missing patterns is related to both out-of-distribution generalization and bias avoidance in deep networks.
 Deep neural networks learn correlations between patterns and labels no matter how spurious they seem to a human being and therefore sometimes need to be explicitly told not to use certain patterns for the recognition task at hand \cite{nam2020learning, Kim_2019_CVPR}.
-In a domain shift situation, the patterns naturally learned by a network are precisely the "biases" we need to overcome to find other and semantically different patterns.
+In a domain shift situation, the patterns naturally learned by a network are precisely the biases we need to overcome to find other and semantically different patterns.
 A line of work, \textit{e.g.}, Kim \etal \cite{Kim_2019_CVPR}, is able to create bias invariant features, but requires the bias to be given as an auxiliary label, and are therefore not suitable to the SDG setting where no information on testing data, \textit{e.g.}, bias shift, is assumed available.
 Another line of work, \textit{e.g.}, \cite{nam2020learning, dagaev2021toogoodtobetrue, ahmed2021systematic}, focuses on finding counter-examples \ie, samples that do not share the majority biases of their classes, and increase their importance during training.
 Assuming the necessary existence of counter-examples is an optimistic hypothesis in certain situations, such as with synthetic data where only a few number of synthetic models of interest may be available.
 Besides, it could lead to overstate the importance of what could be an aberrant outlier, such as an annotation error.
 As such, there also exists approaches which do not need counter-examples.
 Representation Self-Challenging \cite{huangRSC2020} (RSC) introduces a dropout-based strategy, where the feature map coefficients most responsible for the prediction are muted, instead of random ones, therefore leading the network to focus on other less correlated patterns.
 Spectral Decoupling \cite{pezeshki2020gradient}, a method introduced by Pezeshki \etal, proposes an L2 regularization on the output logits of the network, with a theoretical motivation, to push the network to learn other patterns than the obvious and spurious ones.
-Both these methods can work without counter-examples.